 - Train before you travel.
 I don't mean the Olympic training center.
 Exercise and fitness will help you adjust quickly.
 It will not alter your genetic predisposition to suffer from lack of oxygen.
 My gym has a special mask you attach to your face to restrict oxygen intake while exercising.
 Ask your gym to get one.
 You can train your diaphram and body to function with less O2.

 - Supplemental oxygen.
 All hotels in Cusco and Puno have tanks.
 Some hotels in La Paz may have tanks.
-You can buy personal tanks at pharmacies for about $10-$25 USD, the quality of the oxygen delivery is not as good as the tanks the hotels have.
+Although you can buy personal tanks at pharmacies for about $10-$25 USD, the quality of the oxygen delivery is not as good as the tanks the hotels have.

 - Eat light the first day.
 Avoid street foods.
 Always drink bottled water.